Do you want to add some color and texture to your house with indoor plants, but don’t have a lot of time to care for them?

 Silvervine isn’t a heavy feeder.

-But, since potting soils lack even the basic nutrients, it is recommended to feed it once or twice a month with a balanced houseplant fertilizer.
+But, since potting soils lack even the basic nutrients, it is recommended to feed Pothos once or twice a month with a balanced houseplant fertilizer.

 While pothos is generally grown as a houseplant, it can grow outdoors as a perennial in USDA hardiness zones 10 and 11.